 The Peer-to-Peer Technical Assistance Program awards small grants to Community Development Block Grant (CDBG) non-entitlement communities to hire Peer Consultants from other municipalities for short-term problem solving or assistance with projects that support local community development and capacity building activities.

-Municipalities may apply to DHCD for $1,000 grants to pay for up to 30 hours ($900) of Peer Consultant assistance and up to $100 for reimbursement of their travel, photocopying and the cost of incidental materials.
-Elected and appointed officials and municipal employees are eligible to serve as Peer Consultants.
+Municipalities may apply to DHCD for $1,000 grants to pay for up to 30 hours ($900) of Peer Consultant assistance and up to $100 for reimbursement of their travel, photocopying, and the cost of incidental materials.
+Elected Officials and town employees are eligible to serve as Peer Consultants.
 The Program is funded with Massachusetts CDBG technical assistance funds.

-CDBG non-entitlement communities – i.e., municipalities with a population of under 50,000 that do not receive CDBG funds directly from the federal Department of Housing and Community Development are eligible for Peer-to-Peer funding.
+CDBG non-entitlement communities – i.e., towns with a population of under 50,000 that do not receive CDBG funds directly from the Federal Department of Housing and Community Development are eligible for Peer-to-Peer funding.
 Peer Consultants may come from either non-entitlement or entitlement communities

 Applications for funding are accepted on a rolling basis.
 Funding is limited so applications will be funded on a first-come, first-served basis.
 Application instructions can be found in The Peer-to-Peer Program Implementation Guidelines.
 Individuals interested in serving as Peer Consultants must submit an application to DHCD.

-The Peer-to-Peer Program can assist municipalities with a wide range of CDBG-eligible community development activities.
+The Peer-to-Peer Program can assist towns with a wide range of CDBG-eligible community development activities.

 - Marlborough - Affordable Housing Lottery: Training and Support

 - Palmer - Planning for a Possible Casino

 - Reading - Way Finding and Directional Signage

 - Reading - Downtown Revitalization